sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

 * All the complex dependencies are met through systemd service management of features.

 ## Proposed behavior at high level
-* Maintain the current behavior given above as the same.
+* Maintain the current behavior given above as the same in new mode with exception of few updates as explained below.
-   * There would not be any change required in the .service or bash scripts associated with the service
+   * There would not be any change required in the .service or bash scripts associated with the service, except for few minor updates described below.
-   * systemctl could be used in the same way as now.
+   * systemctl gets used in the same way as now, but under new wrapper commands.

-* The systemd would continue to manage features running in both lehacy & kubernetes mode.
+* The systemd would continue to manage features running in both legacy & kubernetes mode.

-* Replace the current set of systemctl commands for SONiC features, with a new set of "system service ..." commands
+* The current set of systemctl commands for SONiC features are replaced with a new set of "system service ..." commands
    * systemctl start --> system service start
    * systemctl stop --> system service stop
    * systemctl status --> system service status